CMSgov/design-system/README.md

   - `yarn test:browser:all` runs all of our visual regression tests.
 - `yarn lint`
   - Runs just the linting portion of the tests, eslint and stylelint
+- `yarn type-check`
+  - Checks static TypeScript types.
+Note that the core package must build successfully for downstream type checks to work.
 - `yarn deploy-demo`
   - Builds the doc site locally and deploys it to a branch-specific path on GitHub Pages.
 The terminal will display the URL where the demo was deployed to after it is done running.
 - `yarn release`